watsonfellowship/watson-51/_fellows/antonia-aguilar-cole.md

 ---

-Along my journey, I joined the magical dance of love and pain unite in the fight for a better world.
+Along my journey, I joined the magical dance of love and pain uniting in the fight for a better world.
 Each nation brought me closer to understanding the power of the punch as I explored the intersections of justice and boxing.